Public Health Regulation 2022

 In certain conditions, for example, if family wish to move the remains to another cemetery or country, or if the cemetery is being closed, approval may be granted for exhumation of human remains.
 Application for permission can be made to the relevant Local Health District Public Health Unit.

-There are strict health regulations in NSW to control the handling, disposal and transportation of bodies with prescribed infectious diseases, see Public Health Regulation 2012, Part 8.
+There are strict health regulations in NSW to control the handling, disposal and transportation of bodies with prescribed infectious diseases, see Public Health Regulation 2022, Part 8, Division 2.

 Health regulations restrict transportation of bodies with infectious diseases from overseas.